Azure/azure-kusto-nlog-sink/README.md

 | QueueLimit                  | Gets or sets the limit on the number of requests in the lazy writer thread request queue (Default 10000)                                                                    |
 | OverflowAction              | Gets or sets the action (Discard, Grow, Block) to be taken when the lazy writer thread request queue count exceeds the set limit (Default Discard)                          |

+> `IngestionEndpointUri` is longer supported with Version 2.0.0, as it has been replaced by Connection String based authentication.
+Read more about [Kusto connection strings](https://learn.microsoft.com/azure/data-explorer/kusto/api/connection-strings/kusto)

 ### Mapping

 Azure Data Explorer provides data mapping capabilities, allowing the ability to extract data rom the ingested JSONs as part of the ingestion.
 This allows paying a one-time cost of processing the JSON during ingestion, and reduced cost at query time.